In Search Of Yummy-ness

 Make the Cheese Filling in Advance

-The pimento cheese spread can be made up to 2 days ahead and stored in an airtight container in the fridge.
+The pimento cheese spread can be made up to 2 days ahead and stored in an airtight container in the refrigerator.
 Allow it to come to room temperature before spreading it onto the bread for the best consistency.

 Make the Sandwiches Ahead of Time